risawitama/verbose-potato/README.md

-## I couldn't figure out how the seat belt worked.
-Then it just clicked.
+## Two peanuts were walking down the street.
+One was a salted.